-"No, it's because of your transformation."
+"No, it's because of your human advantage."

-"Transformation…" the teen suddenly groaned, slapping his forehead.
+"Advantage?"
+The teen suddenly groaned, slapping his forehead.
 "Of course!
 Because I can still use my ghost powers when I'm normal, I can hide in plain sight and still use my powers."

-"A word of warning; be watchful who you reveal yourself to.
+"A word of warning; be watchful to who you reveal yourself to.
 Once I send you back, I cannot help you directly.
 Who you decide to grace with the knowledge of your powers is up to you, but be careful who.
 Some might not take kindly to your…uniqueness."